Lpasquer/PDLProject/EVALUATION.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -getTitleWithoutSpace() isn't representative, it test just one precise case.
 By the way, it don't work if there is an accent in the title.

 * SavePathTest : **Take a look at the issues associate**

+# Manual tests

+We also did manual testing on links from wikipedia pages and other sites not listed in the table.
+For each wikipedia link, the software finds the correct number of tables in the page and for the other links, it detects that it is not a wikipedia page